Loudoun County Transit

-Loudoun County Transit is a public-transportation service provided by the Loudoun County, Virginia government.
+Loudoun County Transit (LC Transit) is a public-transportation service provided by the Loudoun County, Virginia government.
+Loudoun County Transit provides fixed routes and on-demand/paratransit bus service.

 The buses operate from Dulles, Leesburg, and Purcellville to Washington Metro stations as well as directly to Rosslyn, Virginia, The Pentagon, and Washington, D.C.
-The service is attractive because the buses, unlike normal traffic, are permitted to travel on the express lanes of the Dulles Toll Road.
+The service utilizes buses that are permitted to travel on the express lanes of the Dulles Toll Road, unlike normal traffic.
 This allows for a shorter trip and also bypasses commuter tolls.
 The Loudoun County Commuter Bus accepts payment via SmarTrip, a reloadable transit card issued by the Washington Metropolitan Area Transit Authority.